Connect with us

 5. Pack Up 30%

 Aim to pack up at least 30% of your belongings from each room.
-This will also help to declutter and will give buyers less to look at allowing them to focus on your home’s most important features.
+This will also help declutter and give buyers less to look at, allowing them to focus on your home’s most important features.
 Place your moving boxes in the attic or a storage unit if available.

 6. Rearrange the Furniture